tekknolagi/isdt/assignments/02-cli-constructive.md

 requirements listed above).

 ## Submitting your work
 Please submit your two files, `build.sh` and `myls.c`, on Gradescope.
+Make sure that you have listed your references, as appropriate, in comments in each of the files.

 ## Just for fun...
 **At this point, you are done with the assignment.
 You need not read anything